jszwedko/terraform-mesos/README.md

 terraform-mesos
 =========
-A repo to test 1 mesos master and 1 mesos slave on AWS.
+A repo to test 1 mesos master and n mesos slave on AWS.

 # Prereqs
 ## Basic stuff